 3. How do I schedule an appointment for my pet?

-To schedule an appointment for a spay, neuter, or dental procedure, please call 757-546-5355 or request an appointment online.
+To schedule an appointment for a spay, neuter, dental procedure, or vaccinations, please call 757-546-5355.
 Surgery appointments are available Tuesday-Friday.
-Vaccinations and microchips are performed at walk-in clinics on varying days.
-Click here for the vaccine clinic calendar.
-Be sure to bring printed copies of your pet’s vaccine history as we are unable to call for it due to the high volume of patients.
+Please be sure to bring printed copies of your pet’s vaccine history as we are unable to call for it due to the high volume of patients.

 4. What can I expect at my pet’s surgical appointment?